This blog wants your story. The premise is simple:

 So let’s look at what you need to consider when deciding to choose or not to choose an outside resource to help you formulate a plan for your finances.

-pros of working with a Financial Advisor are:
+Some of the pros of working with a Financial Advisor are:

-cons of working with a Financial Advisor (FA) are:
+Some of the cons of working with a Financial Advisor (FA) are:

 The fact is you can do it either way.
 Some people feel better having someone help make their retirement plan for them, and others want to stay firmly in control.
 The rest of us lay somewhere in between and need to weigh the pros and cons of whether to hire someone to help us out or not.